 There are two types of sleep: Rapid Eye Movement (REM) sleep and Non-Rapid Eye Movement (non-REM) sleep.

-During non-REM sleep, secretion of the stress hormone cortisol is suppressed.
+During non-Rapid Eye Movement (non-REM) sleep, secretion of the stress hormone cortisol is suppressed.
 The need for cortisol is to drive energy production in the body and help us cope with and adapt to whatever challenge we face in life.
-But too much cortisol has adverse effects as well including fat accumulation around the midriff (the midsection of our torso, from below the chest to above the waist) and muscle wasting.
+But too much cortisol has adverse effects as well including fat accumulation around midriff (the mid – section of our torso, from below the chest to above the waist) and muscle wasting.
 Excess cortisol can also impair the functioning of the hormone insulin (insulin resistance) which can ultimately lead us down the road towards type 2 diabetes.
-Deep sleep’s ability to suppress cortisol secretion is no bad at all.
+Deep sleep’s ability to suppress cortisol secretion is not bad at all.

-Short sleep or insomnia has been found to be associated with the following: the increased effort required to complete a task, increased errors in tasks that are time – pressured, reduced reaction time, reduced performance, increased tendency to persevere with ineffective solutions to problems, impairment of creative thinking, among other impairments.
+Short sleep or insomnia has been found to be associated with the following: increased effort required to complete a task, increased errors in tasks that are time – pressured, reduced reaction time, reduced performance, increased tendency to persevere with ineffective solutions to problems, impairment of creative thinking, among other impairments.

-Getting enough sleep has a positive impact on our health, mood, and performance at work.
+Getting enough sleep has positive impact on our health, mood and performance at work.
 To feel energized and vitalized we need to have enough sleep being it non- REM or REM.
 It is believed that an hour of sleep before midnight is worth two after.
-There is some basis for dictum in that natural time for the secretion of growth which is before midnight.
 Are you finding it difficult to sleep before midnight because of the thoughts running through your head?
-Try a ‘to-do list’.
-Have those thoughts on paper and this will give you the confidence that you can get things done without ruminating on them but rather having a good rejuvenated sleep.
+Try a ‘to do list’.
+Have those thoughts on paper and this will give you the confidence that you can get things done without ruminating on them but rather have good rejuvenated sleep.